tammet/gkc/Examples/README.md

 Other useful parameters, to be used outside the "strategy": [...] list:

 *  "print": 0 or 1, where 0 prohibits almost all printing, default 1.
-*  "print_level": integer determining the level of output: useful values are between 0 and 50, default 10, for -tptp 1 gkc uses 15.
+*  "print_level": integer determining the level of output: useful values are between 0 and 50, default 10
 *  "print_json": 0 or 1, where 0 is default and 1 forces json output.
 *  "print_tptp": 0 or 1, where 0 is default and 1 forces tptp-style proof output
 *  "max_size", "max_length", "max_depth", "max_weight" indicate limits on kept clauses, defaults are 0.
 *  "equality" : 1 or 0, with 1 being default and 0 prohibiting equality handling.
 *  "rewrite" : 1 or 0, with 1 being default and 0 prohibiting using equations for rewriting.
+*  "max_dseconds": N being an integer limit of deciseconds (0.1 seconds) for one run, default 0 (no limit).
-*  "max_seconds": N being an integer limit of seconds for one run, default 0 (no limit).
+*  "max_seconds": N being an integer limit of seconds for one run, default 0 (no limit); this is an alternative to "max_dseconds".
 *  "weight_select_ratio": N indicating the ratio of picking by order derived / clause weight, default is 5.
 *  "max_answers": N indicating the maximal number of proofs searched for until search stops, default is 1.
 *  "reverse_clauselist": N either default 0 or 1, where 1 follows the actual order for input clauses, starting from the end.